-When possible, I will also share with you the actual meaning of the name or what it basically means.
+When possible, I will also share with you the actual translation of the name or what it basically means.
 This makes it even easier to choose a truly amazing name for your little bundle of joy.

-The good thing about Danish names is that they sound really cool in English, with many of them being pretty much unique abroad and with a highly masculine, powerful sound.
+The good thing about Danish names is that they sound really cool in English, with many of them being pretty much unique abroad and with a highly masculine, powerful sound to them.

 Some are difficult to pronounce and might not be a great choice – depending on where you live – but you will have them all listed below and you can decide how easy or difficult it is to pronounce them.
 Also, if they sound good or not.

 I personally really like the way Danish male names sound and decided to give my son such a name.
 He’s really happy with it too and I am sure this is not a singular occurrence.

-Now, without further ado, let’s check out my huge list of Danish boy names below and their meaning.
+Now, without further ado, let’s check out this huge list of Danish boy names below and their meaning.
 I’m listing them in alphabetical order, so it’s easier to follow.